Why are branding campaigns often difficult to track?

 Ask the publisher to run a brand recognition survey as part of your campaign.
 If you are working with an industry publisher, you can easily have the publisher include this as part of an industry research report, so it’s not so evident that the purpose of the survey is to help you find out if your branding campaign worked.
 For instance, a tech industry publisher could have a study to find out current tech trends, and within that survey, have a question that asks, “Which of these brands do you know?”
 Or “which of these brands do you associate with… (insert whatever you want your brand to be known for)?”

 Much like the earlier concept, you can go ahead and also run brand recognition surveys periodically to track if your brand recognition efforts are working; this is about the same as using the publisher.
-Again, to provide value, your questions have to be part of a more significant industry information-gathering activity.
+But, again, to provide value, your questions have to be part of a more significant industry information-gathering activity.
 If not, you might find it challenging to find people to complete a survey that’s heavily focused on your brand unless they are your customers.
 Obviously, your customers already know who you are.

 Track brand mentions and number of searches

 Use Google trends to track how many times people are searching for your brand.
 In Google trends, you can quickly tell if your brand trend is going up or down.
 If it’s going up, then certainly your brand exposure is increasing.
 You can also set up Google alerts to track your brand mentions in the news.
-Anytime your brand is mentioned, it means that more and more people know about your brand and are talking about it and also exposing it.
+Anytime your brand is mentioned, more and more people know about your brand and are talking about it and exposing it.

 Track active blog subscribers